 We will pick you from New Jalpaiguri and drive to Yuksom(5800 feet) in West Sikkim.
 This will be a 6 hour drive to the base camp.
 Yuksom also marks the entrance of Kangchenjunga National Park.

 Waking up in the morning, start ascending uphill and follow the gorges of the Rathong River.
-Trekking through the lush thickets of magnolia, rhododendron and ferns, proceed towards the Paha Khola Bridge.
-On the way, relish a packed lunch and keep yourself energised for the rest of the trek; be prepared to spot exotic orchids, colourful flowers and monkeys along the hike!
-Arriving in Sachen, settle down into the campsite and call it a day.
+Trekking through the lush thickets of magnolia, rhododendron, and ferns, proceed towards the Paha Khola Bridge.
+On the way, relish a packed lunch and keep yourself energized for the rest of the trek; be prepared to spot exotic orchids, colorful flowers, and monkeys along the hike!

 This day will be a tough one with a steep ascent from Sachen at 7200 feet to Tshoka at 9650 feet above sea level.
 This usually takes about 4-5 hours to complete.
 We will enjoy the serene beauty of Yuksom valley en route and stay overnight at Tshoka.

-Starting with a gradual ascend, today you will climb around 1mile and advent towards a low-ridge (13,500ft), from where the chortens and the colourful prayer flags overtakes the views!
+Starting with a gradual ascent, today you will climb around 1mile and advent towards a low-ridge (13,500ft), from where the chortens and the colorful prayer flags overtake the views!
 The astounding views of the Kanchenjunga and Pandim peaks will keep you enchanted all through the way.

 Hereafter, the trek starts descending down towards Pandim and will take you through rhododendron forests and the Prek Chu River.